Lyfesavers/Aquads/BUYER_ACCEPTANCE_EMAIL_SETUP.md

 - Added `sendBuyerAcceptanceEmail` function to `src/services/emailService.js`
 - This function handles sending emails to buyers when their booking is accepted

-### 2. Server-Side Integration
+### 2. Frontend Integration
-- Modified `server/routes/bookings.js` to trigger email notifications
+- Modified `src/components/BookingManagement.js` to send emails directly
-- When a seller accepts a booking (status: 'accepted_by_seller'), the system creates a notification with email trigger data
+- When a seller accepts a booking, the email is sent immediately after successful status update
-- The notification includes all necessary booking details for the email

-### 3. Client-Side Email Processing
-- Updated `src/components/NotificationBell.js` to process email triggers
-- When notifications are fetched, the system automatically sends emails for unread notifications with email triggers
-- Prevents duplicate emails by marking notifications as processed
+- Uses the same simple pattern as existing booking creation and welcome emails

 ## Required Environment Variables